We have a fully-integrated ESG methodology in which we qualitatively account for all identifiable risks in our risk-adjusted returns expectations.

 Active Ownership

-Proxy Voting and Engagement with companies in which we invest are fundamental elements of our investment process.
+Responsible Investing and ESG are fundamental to our beliefs.
+Along with Proxy Voting and Engagement with companies in which we invest, they are also integral elements of our investment and stewardship processes.

 View our Proxy Voting Policy